joblessgod/BitcraftNetwork-web/README.md

-# 🏆 - Minecket
+# 🏆 - Bitcraft Network

-> Minecket is a website template created by a group of friends during the High Performance Codes course in college as a project.
+> Bitcraft Network is a website template created by a group of friends during the High Performance Codes course in college as a project.
 The goal was to create a responsive website for Minecraft servers with login without backend, without the use of frameworks, with a focus on speed and code cleanliness.

 > This website template is public and can be used by anyone who wants to create a website for a Minecraft server.
 Just modify some content to adapt it to your desired format.
-With Minecket, you are guaranteed to have a responsive website.
+With Bitcraft Network, you are guaranteed to have a responsive website.

-> In summary, if you are looking for a fast and clean responsive website template for your Minecraft server, Minecket is an excellent choice.
+> In summary, if you are looking for a fast and clean responsive website template for your Minecraft server, Bitcraft Network is an excellent choice.
 With an elegant and highly adaptable design, it is perfect for offering your users a high-quality experience.

 ---

 # 📟 - Performance

-> Minecket has undergone several performance tests in order to ensure that it is fast and efficient.
+> Bitcraft Network has undergone several performance tests in order to ensure that it is fast and efficient.
 Throughout the development process, adjustments and improvements were made to make the site cleaner and better adapted to the users' needs.

-> View the preview now: https://minecket.vercel.app/
+> View the preview now: https://Bitcraft Network.vercel.app/
 ---

 # ⭐ - Components